 4. Dustin Hoffman loves her

-When Dustin Hoffman asked Collins to star in his directorial debut “Quartet”, it’s fair to say she was more than a little surprised.
-“I thought, he doesn’t even know me,” she told the Guardian.
+When Dustin Hoffman asked Pauline to star in his directorial debut Quartet, it's fair to say she was more than a little surprised.
+"I thought, he doesn't even know me," she told the Guardian (opens in new tab).
 After Maggie Smith recommended her, Hoffman rang her up and they chatted for two hours.
 The rest, as they say, is history.

 5. She's a Doctor Who veteran